dougbutner/web-4/README.md

 These paradigms of democracy are used primarily to determine which chain of transaction blocks is considered valid, securing a blockchain.
 POS and DOPS are also used to in applications like Hive to allow users to declare

+## **3. Verified Recipients**

+Time-psudeographic

 Degradation of information

 **Notes + References**
 ___

 [1] - Solutions like Civic have proved to be effective in verifying individuality.
-These services rely on government-issued identification, and therefore
+KYC services rely on government-issued identification, physical signature, and minimal, often human boirecognition.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxODgyOTY4NywtODM1NTE3Njc4LDk5Mz
+eyJoaXN0b3J5IjpbLTEzNzYwMzA4NiwtODM1NTE3Njc4LDk5Mz
 Q5MTQxMCwtMTg5NTgwNDQzNywxNTk4MzIwNDMsLTM0NTg3Njkx
 MywxNjc1NDAzMjIyLC0xMDg4ODUyNjIxLC02MTgzNjMxOTgsMz
 YzNDc2NDIxLC0xNTUxMDk0MjY1LDE5NTI3MjM1NTgsMTcwNTA2